diogomachado-bioinfo/sweep/README.md

 The default configurations of SWeeP are intended for vectorization of amino acid sequences.
 The default output is a matrix already projected with 600 columns.
-Here\'s an example of how to use SWeeP with amino acid
+Here is an example of how to use SWeeP with amino acid
 sequences:

     from sweep import fastaread, fas2sweep